 Share Feelings: You and your children may have many feelings in response to the coronavirus.
 Fred Rogers reminds us that “Anything that’s human is mentionable, and anything that is mentionable can be more manageable.
 When we can talk about our feelings, they become less overwhelming, less upsetting, and less scary.”
 Let your child know that their feelings are always safe with you, whether they are feeling worried, angry, sad, or anything at all.

-Connect with Others: We can still connect with others in a time of social isolation.
+Connect with Others: Finding time to connect with others is so important, even if we cannot be together in person.
 Children can talk, sing, dance, and play with family and friends on the phone or with an online video tool.
 Caregivers can also reach out to others to check in, share resources, and encourage one another.
 Sometimes the world can look so big that it is hard to know where to start to connect with others.
 It is times like this when the words of Fred Rogers ring true: “The deep and simple is far more essential than the shallow and complex.”
 Even the simplest acts of kindness, compassion, and empathy are felt so deeply in times of uncertainty.

 Consider Mental Health: Mental health is important, especially during challenging times.
 We can do many things to keep our minds, bodies, and spirits healthy such as connecting with others, playing, spending time outdoors, and limiting our news consumption.
 Here are some other resources that may be useful for you and your children when considering mental health.